 Property acquisition

-WHAT IS THE DIFFERENCE BETWEEN CDBG and HOME FUNDS?
+WHAT IS THE DIFFERENCE BETWEEN AHTF, CDBG, and HOME FUNDS?

-Please see Attachment 1 for a description of the Community Development Block Grant and HOME Programs.
+Please see Attachment 1 for a description of the Affordable Housing Trust Fund, Community Development Block Grant and HOME Programs.
 If in doubt, please contact Town of Chapel Hill or Orange County staff.

 There is some overlap with the programs; here are a few guidelines:

-CDBG assistance is limited to projects within the Town of Chapel Hill’s “Extra-Territorial Jurisdiction” (ETJ);
+AHTF and CDBG assistance is limited to projects within the Town of Chapel Hill’s “Extra-Territorial Jurisdiction” (ETJ);

 HOME funds may be used anywhere in Orange County (Chapel Hill, Carrboro, Hillsborough, or Orange County);

-Non-housing projects can only use CDBG funds;
+Non-housing projects can only use AHTF and CDBG funds;

-New housing construction can only use HOME funds (except for designated Community Based Development Organizations which may use CDBG funds for new housing construction in Chapel Hill).
+New housing construction can only use AHTF and HOME funds (except for designated Community Based Development Organizations which may use CDBG funds for new housing construction in Chapel Hill).

 ELIGIBLE APPLICANTS

+AHTF applications:

+Non-profit or for-profit corporations.

-CDBG applicants must be:
+CDBG applicants:

 Non-profit agencies with a primary purpose of providing housing, human services, or economic development services; or